 Helias Helye en the first printed and dated book

-In his house in Beromünster, today’s museum (Schloss-Museum), he began his new career as a book printer at the age of seventy.
-Until then he was canon in Beromünster and priest in Neudorf.
+At the age of seventy, he began his new career as a book printer in his house in Beromünster, today’s museum (Schloss-Museum).
+Until then, he was canon in Beromünster and priest in Neudorf.

-The first dated printed book comes from his printing house.
-It is a textbook for the bible, the ‘Mammotrectus super Bibliam‘.
+The first printed book, which dates from his printing house, is a textbook for the Bible, the ‘Mammotrectus super Bibliam‘.

-The book counts six hundred pages and is written in Latin.
-Although it was not commercially successful and his printing house went bankrupt, he printed five other books until his death in 1475.
+The book is six hundred pages long and written in Latin.
+Although it was not commercially successful and his printing house went bankrupt, he printed five other books until he died in 1475.

 Helias was born in Zurich and lived in Beromünster.
-His parents came from the valley of Laufen (Laufental), and he was a citizen of Laufen.
+His parents came from the Laufen Valley (Laufental), and he was a citizen of Laufen.

-For this reason, a statue of this forgotten printer and pioneer stands in Laufen (today canton Basel-Landschaft, until 1798 Laufen belonged to the diocese and city of Basel.
+For this reason, a statue of this forgotten printer and pioneer stands in Laufen (today canton Basel-Landschaft).
+Laufen belonged to Basel until 1798.

 (Source and further information: www.schlossberomuenster.ch).